Whogives23/Home-Assistant-Object-Detection/README.md

    ##### Motion Notification:
       Call a Web Hook: http://homeassistant.local:8123/api/webhook/<camera_name>_motion  (This needs to match the webhook set in Home Assistant Automations)
       HTTP Method: Post (form)
+   ### Home Assistant Configuration
+   * You will need to restart Home Assistant after each camera is added to MotionEye in order for the relevant entities to pull through.

+     To restart: Configuration>Server Controls>Restart

+   * Your camera entities should now show up under: Developer Tools>Current Entities>[search for camera]
+   * Note Down these camera entities, and add them to the configuration.yaml, under **image_processing**
+   * Also in the configuration.yaml, you will find a section called shell_command.
+Now is a good time to copy these commands for each camera you are adding, and changing **backyard** to a the Camera Name you specified. **_spaces must be replaced with underscores_**
+   * Save this file(ctrl+s on your keyboard)
+   * Head over to Configuration>Server Controls, and hit Check Configuration.
+Address any issues with your config if its raised.
+   * If your Config is Valid, Hit the restart button, and wait for Home assistant to restart.
+   * Once HA has restarted, head back to Developer Tools>Current Entities.
+You should see a image_processing entity for each camera you have added.
+If not, double check your configuration for incorrect capitalization or spelling.

+   ### Home Assistant Automation Updates
+   These base automations handle image processing upon motion detection, as well as sending a notification, and creating a backup of the image if an object was detected.

+   You can either clone and edit these automations using the Visual Studio Code editor included(note the comments in these files) if you are comfortable with yaml syntax, or you can edit/clone these automations using Home Assistants UI.

+   I will make use of the UI for this guide.